shephaliranjan/espresso-bootcamp/README.md

 You need to setup the test in a way that the data is preloaded into the databse.
 You will need to do it before activity launches.
 Your activity after the setup must look identical to a normal activity that was created as a result of a selection on the main activity.

+## Refactoring time.

+Sit back and read Android Style Guide(ask for the link if you don't have it).
+Once you fully grasped the idea, refactor your tests so they look like first class tests written by Espresso master.

 #Espresso Advanced.
 Dependency Injections.
 Network synchronization.
 Fake data.

 ## Task #10: Dagger